LucaZampieri/hopsuisse.github.io/lausanne.md

 correspond to places very far from Lausanne, or to very small towns.
 Between those two extremes, the behaviour is a power law.

-## Times distribution by sex
+## Times distribution by sex and by category

 ### Marathon

-The following graph represent the fraction of runners with respect to the time it took them to complete the full Lausanne marathon.
+The following graph represents the fraction of runners with respect to the time it took them to complete the full Lausanne marathon.

 <div id="times-42km"></div>